iter-tools/iter-tools/CONTRIBUTING.md

 │      │  └─ $my-method.test.js
 │      ├─ $my-method.js     The method implementation.
 Default export is exported from library │      ├─ $my-method.d.ts   The method types.
+Default export is exported from library
+|      ├─ DOCME.json        Metadata to help the doc generator categorize and render method docs
-Default export is exported from library │      └─ README.md         Method documentation.
-Will be intergrated into API.md and website ├- index.d.ts            Typedefs for index
+│      └─ README.md         Method documentation.
+Will be intergrated into API.md and website
+├─ types/
+|      └─ API.md         Source for the Types section of API.md
+├- index.d.ts            Typedefs for index
 └─ index.mjs             Main entry point
 ```